Last Updated on August 7, 2020 by Nina Ahmedow

 If you agree on other matters it will be much easier for the other person to understand that you’re not simply following a trend for no reason.
 They will see that the same type of thinking that makes you stand beside them against other forms of oppression makes you a vegan as well.

+When you explain veganism to non-vegans things can get heated.
 If you don’t follow the above points properly you might offend the other person.
 Apologize as soon as you realize this or if they make you aware of it.
 Accidentally offending another person is one thing, not apologizing another.

 8. Mention Vegan Options